 - a) The cost: deep sea sampling of species with a narrow distribution can be very expensive.
 Although the data obtained during the monitoring can be of scientific interest, the perpetuating of data collection can only be envisaged if its cost is reasonable and the sampling conditions the simplest possible. - b) An opportunistic approach using existing monitoring networks can be an attractive alternative.
 For example, the systematic sampling of fish stocks associated with a regular analysis of the stomach contents of species of commercial interest offers an attractive opportunity for monitoring the ingestions of micro-plastics by marine species.
-In the same way, the existence of strandings networks and structured observation, where samples on dead specimens of turtles, birds or cetaceans are collected in a simple, routine way, constitutes a favourable opportunity for monitoring litter ingested by marine fauna. - c) Accessibility is an important constraint for monitoring, and the choice of a very accessible species can prove judicious.
-It is preferable to encourage sampling in an area very much affected by litter, and/or with a lot of species that are litter-sensitive.
-Sampling on beaches, for example, appears to be a simple approach, either for monitoring the ingestion of litter by species that get stranded, or monitoring the effects of micro-plastics for species that depend on this environment (Ugolini et al., 2013). - d) In the case of marine turtles, the existence of care centres makes available living individuals that are the subject of in-depth veterinary analysis (radiology etc.) and excreta of litter that can be analysed.
-This is a complementary approach to data collection from dead animals. - e) At logistics level, the existence of good practice and common approaches must encourage the comparability and harmonization of results.
+Similarly, the existence of stranding networks and structured observation, where samples of dead specimens of turtles, birds or cetaceans are collected in a simple, routine way, constitutes a favourable opportunity for monitoring marine litter ingested by marine fauna.

+- c) Accessibility is an important constraint for monitoring, and the choice of a very accessible species can prove judicious.
+It is preferable to encourage sampling in an area very much affected by marine litter, and/or with a lot of species that are marine litter-sensitive.
+Sampling on beaches, for example, appears to be a simple approach, either for monitoring the ingestion of marine litter by species that get stranded, or monitoring the effects of micro-plastics for species that depend on this environment (Ugolini et al., 2013). - d) In the case of marine turtles, the existence of rescue centers makes available living individuals that are the subject of in-depth veterinary analysis (radiology etc.) and excreta of marine litter that can be analyzed.
+This is a complementary approach to data collection from dead animals. - e) As for the logistics level, the existence of good practices and common approaches must encourage the comparability and harmonization of results.